Ira

 *

 Lucky man, to live in the smell of hyacinth and woodbine.
-To have grass-stained knees like a kid.
+To have grass-stained knees again.
 But there’s more.
 The garden extends:

 Six months ago, the seed catalogues started arriving.
 In March, he took virtual classes and surfed the chatrooms.
 Then it was regular visits to the nursery—that goldmine.